TomographicImaging/CIL/docs/source/framework.rst

 go beyond the standard filter back projection technique and which better suit the data characteristics.
 The framework comprises:

-* :code:`ccpi.framework` module which allows to simply translate real world CT systems into software.
+* :code:`cil.framework` module which allows to simply translate real world CT systems into software.
-* :code:`ccpi.optimisation` module allows the user to quickly create iterative methods to reconstruct acquisition data applying different types of regularisation, which better suit the data characteristics.
+* :code:`cil.optimisation` module allows the user to quickly create iterative methods to reconstruct acquisition data applying different types of regularisation, which better suit the data characteristics.
-* :code:`ccpi.io` module which provides a number of loaders for real CT machines, e.g. Nikon.
+* :code:`cil.io` module which provides a number of loaders for real CT machines, e.g. Nikon.
 It also provides reader and writer to save to NeXuS file format.

 CT Geometry
 ===========